-DoorDash explains why it is adding customers despite spending changes
+DoorDash explains why it’s growing sales despite spending changes

 With that context, DoorDash raised some of its key outlook points.

-DoorDash raised its guidance for its full year marketplace gross order value, which it said accounts for a softening economic environment in the second half of the year.
-It now expects full year 2022 marketplace GOV to be in the range of $51 billion to $53 billion, up from its prior estimates of $49 billion to $51 billion.
+DoorDash raised its guidance for its full-year marketplace GOV, which it said accounts for a softening economic environment in the second half of the year.
+It now expects full-year 2022 marketplace GOV to be in the range of $51 billion to $53 billion, up from its prior estimates of $49 billion to $51 billion.
 That guides 21% to 26% year-over-year growth.

 The company also is anticipating its third quarter GOV to be within the range of $13 billion to $13.5 billion, which would indicate low growth from the prior quarter.